NJDHTS/NJDHTS/chapter1/logging-in.md

-# Logging In to the CAT
+# Login to the CAT

 Logging in to the Crash Analysis Tool is quick and easy:

 1. Navigate your browser to [http://njdhts.numetric.com](http://njdhts.numetric.com)
 2. Click the "Log In' link on the top right of the landing page